brittbaker321/reddit-trend-tracker/README.md

    # Create bucket (replace with your-s3-bucket)
    aws s3 mb s3://your-s3-bucket --region your-aws-region

-   # Create keywords file with technology terms to track (replace with your subreddit)
+   # Create keywords file with words you want to track (replace with your subreddit)
    echo "python\naws\ndataengineering" > keywords.csv

    # Upload to S3 (your-s3-key-path should match KEYWORDS_KEY in config.py)